Recommended Spin down targets

 - Check cross bar - loosen if you can't spin the threaded cross bar

 - Add roller pressure as needed to get into the specified spin down target time for your model

 This didn't work.
 What next?

-If your calibrations are failing for other reasons, please reference the main calibration articles in your trainer model's FAQ section to ensure your unit is setup properly.
-If it is and your calibrations aren't successful, start a Contact Us ticket, outline your procedure and explain how calibration is failing, include a pic of your setup and await further instructions from our staff.
+If your calibrations are failing for other reasons, please reference the main calibration articles in your trainer model's FAQ section to ensure your unit is set up properly.
+If it is and your calibrations aren't successful, start a Contact Us ticket from the link below, include your serial number, outline your procedure and explain how calibration is failing, include a pic of your setup and await further instructions from our staff.
 Keep in mind that it is possible to ride a workout without a successful calibration if needed, but please put an asterisk on the data file.